onlinedevschool/guides/source/build-a-deck-of-cards.md

 NOTE: Throughout this lesson you should be entering the code into IRB.
 You aren't creating any Ruby files today, instead we will just run everything in the REPL, IRB.

-TIP: When a constant or a symbol is created, they are only created _once_ in memory.
+INFO: When a constant or a symbol is created, they are only created _once_ in memory.
 You can re-create a symbol value over and over, but in memory, it is always the same symbol.
 There can be only :one